-Abstract-We introduce MOTION (MOdeling and simulaTIng mObile ad-hoc Networks), a Java tool that simulates a well known protocol for mobile networks (the Ad-hoc On-demand Distance Vector - AODV); its definition is based on the Abstract State Machine formal model used within the framework ASMETA (ASM mETAmodeling).
-Morover, we suggest that some protocols for mobile networks could be used to provide a formal definition of social structures and to analyze the related properties.
+Abstract-We introduce MOTION (MOdeling and simulaTIng mObile ad-hoc Networks), a tool for the definition and simulation of some protocols for mobile networks; among them, the well known Ad-hoc On-demand Distance Vector (AODV).
+Protocols' definitions are based on the Abstract State Machine formal model, and their simulations are performed within the ASM mETAmodeling framework (ASMETA).
+Moreover, we suggest that some protocols for mobile networks could be used to provide a formal definition of social structures and to analyze the related properties.

-Index Terms-AODV, Abstract State Machines, Mobile ad-hoc networks, Mobile computing, Social network analysis.
+Index Terms-Ad-hoc On-demand Distance Vector; Abstract State Machines; Mobile ad-hoc networks; Mobile computing; Social network analysis.

-I. Introduction
+I. INTRODUCTION